rails-girls-summer-of-code/summer-of-code/blog/_posts/2013-07-31-conference-raffle-winners.md

 We are so grateful for all those fantastic conference organizers pulling all these free tickets out of their magic hats for you.
-And we couldn't be more happy for you: You get to go to fantastic conferences and in most cases even meet other RGSoC students and rock these conference days!
+And we couldn't be more
+happy: You get to go to fantastic conferences and in most cases meet other RGSoC students to rock the conference days with!

 Oh, how we wish we could be there too and see you all spread your wings and fly into the community ... but we hope, you'll keep us in the loop and tell